amoh-godwin/Articulae/mds/guru99/Python Decorators How to Create and Use with Examples.md

 Good Afternoon
 ```

-Python offers a new syntax known as decorators where we decorate a function/class with another function/class using the `@` symbol.
-Using this syntax we can handle processes before and after a function/class is called and even its inputs and what happens to its outputs.
+Python offers a new syntax known as decorators where we decorate a function with another function/class using the `@` symbol.
+Using this syntax we can handle processes before and after a function is called and even its inputs and what happens to its outputs.

 It is used extensively in web programming and Gui programming in python.